shengyess/shengyess.github.io/_pages/about.md

 <span class='anchor' id='-lwzl'></span>

 # New Progress
+🎉 Our paper, "Deep learning of protein structure and physicochemical properties from two-dimensional infrared spectra" (S. Ye*, et al) has been accepted for publication in J. Phys.
+Chem.
+Lett.
+2026!

 🎉 Our paper, "A Machine Learning Protocol for Predicting Structural Distributions of Amyloid-Forming Proteins from 2D IR Spectra" (S. Ye*, et al) has been accepted for publication in Proc.
 Natl.
 Acad.
 Sci.
 U.S.A.
 2025!

 🎉 Our review paper, "人工智能驱动的蛋白质结构预测进展与应用前景" (S. Ye*, et al) has been accepted for publication in JOURNAL OF BIOLOGY 2025!